 By default, new Ganttic reports are task-driven.
 But customization is always an option of course.
 Here’s the different types of reports you can create in Ganttic.

-The report feature is one of our users’ favourites.
-Below are the steps to creating a report, you will see how it can provide value for resource planning needs of all kinds:
+The report feature is one of our users’ favorites.
+Below are the steps to creating a report, you will see how it can provide value for resource planning needs of all kinds.

 Above is how it looks like when you have the customizations set and clicked ‘Apply’.
 Your report will have your data generated according to your grouping level and details level.